 It’s almost time for the holiday that induces the most ambivalence in people.
 For some, Thanksgiving is a long-awaited day of feast and festivities, of family reunions and well-fed bellies.
 For others, it’s a dreaded day of hard work, overindulgence, and family frustrations.
 Whether you love Thanksgiving or not, being vegetarian or vegan adds extra challenges.
 How will you deal with sitting at the table when there is a turkey on it?
 What if you are the only one not eating it?
 Will there be anything for you to eat?
 If you are hosting, will your guests be alright with not having turkey on the day they probably refer to as “turkey day?”
 Many people have set expectations of what should be served at a Thanksgiving dinner and don’t like to see long-held traditions change.
 The good news is there is no reason you can’t not only survive the day but actually enjoy it.

-Here are some tips for having a successful plant-based Thanksgiving:
+Here are some tips for not just surviving Thanksgiving, but having a successful plant-based holiday:

 1. Talk to Your Host